mohamedmagdy2301/setteing_app_templete/README.md

 </div>

-# Settings (Theming and Localization) Flutter App Template
+## Settings (Theming & Color Pallete and Localization) Flutter App Template

 This Flutter app demonstrates how to implement **dynamic theming** and **localization** using the **BLoC** state management library and **SharedPreferences** for persistent storage.
 Users can switch between light, dark, and system themes, as well as select their preferred app language.